IT22360496/Test/README.md

 Both the server and client programs handle common errors, such as:
 - Connection issues.
-- File-related errors (e.g., file not found, permission denied).
+- File-related errors (e.g., file not found).
-- Incomplete downloads or uploads.
+- Incomplete downloads.

 If an error occurs, an appropriate error message will be displayed in the terminal.